lucacasonato/messageformat.dev/docs/quick-start.md

 description: Get started with the basics of MessageFormat 2.
 ---

-MessageFormat 2.0 is designed to enable localization of dynamic messages across different human languages.
+MessageFormat 2 is designed to enable localization of dynamic messages across different human languages.
 This page walks through the syntax of Message Format 2 messages, giving an overview of what Message Format 2 is capable of.

-To use Message Format 2.0 in a project, follow these guides to set up Message Format 2:
+To use Message Format 2 in a project, follow these set up guides:

 - [JavaScript/Typescript](/docs/integration/js)
 - [Java](/docs/integration/java)